Landscape and Memory by Simon Schama

 The Origin of Satan by Elaine Pagels

-The Decision to Use the Atomic Bomb and the Architecture of an American Myth by Gar Alperovitz, by Sanho Tree, by Edward Rouse Winstead, by Kathryn C. Morris, by David J. Williams, by Leo C. Maley III, by Thad Williamson, by Miranda Grieder
+The Decision to Use the Atomic Bomb and the Architecture of an American Myth by Gar Alperovitz and Sanho Tree and Edward Rouse Winstead and Kathryn C. Morris and David J. Williams and Leo C. Maley III and Thad Williamson and Miranda Grieder

 Writing Ground Zero: Japanese Literature and the Atomic Bomb by John Whittier Treat